seanmailander/kingdomino/README.md

 ## NOW

 1. debug mode, show in panel
-1. Build a deck, canonical representation of each card
 1. display the deck in debug mode
 1. show the next four cards selected